 The step by step

-First thing you need to do is create your sub theme
+The first thing you need to do is create your sub-theme

 Let’s add Compass

-Last thing we need is to have compass watch for changes.
+The last thing we need is to have a compass watch for changes.
 You can do this through the command line like this